Keony1/esc-to-caps/readme.md

 > But the problem is that it doesn't provide a convenient way to swap keys back and I needed the CAPSLOCK in its right position to do "unit control" on Dota 2
 > ...
 So this is the main reason that I made this little script

+### Note about Rust version

+You should probably use the `ahk` version.
+I did the Rust version because yes and because I wanted to experiment do a program that I would deal with OS stuff, so I implemented in Rust.
+The final version was a bit bigger than I though...
+Well, nothing is perfect

 ### Usage

 To activate the script, simply press `WIN` + `ALT` + `C`.
 This will toggle the functionality between the normal mode and the swapped mode.